SystemsApproach/security/systems.rst

 increased computing power.
 Because many people re-use passwords across multiple sites, if a password is obtained from a breach of one site, it can often be used on other sites.
-And a range of *phishing attacks* entail somehow tricking a user into putting his login credentials into a fraudulent web site.
-This might be initiated with an email leading the user to input his credentials to a domain name similar to the expected one, on a site that mimics the visual style of the legitimate web site.
+And a range of *phishing attacks* entail somehow tricking a user into putting his login credentials into a fraudulent web site or divulging them over the phone.
+Phishing attacks are often initiated with an email leading the user to input his credentials to a domain name similar to the expected one, on a site that mimics the visual style of the legitimate web site.
+Multi-factor authentication raises the bar somewhat for the attacker, but even one-time codes can often be obtained via phishing attacks.

 A range of efforts have been under way for many years to reduce the reliance on passwords and to drive adoption of public key cryptography